 As part of its review of Amkor's overall corporate governance practices, the Board of Directors periodically reviews its leadership structure.
-Until 2009, James J. Kim, Amkor's founder, served as both the Chief Executive Officer and Chairman of the Board of Directors.
-At that time, Mr. Kim became the Executive Chairman of the Board of Directors and Mr. Joyce assumed the position of President and Chief Executive Officer and joined the Board of Directors.
-As a result of this structure, Amkor continues to benefit from Mr. Kim's extensive experience in the semiconductor industry and management expertise based on his longstanding leadership role, and also benefits from the expertise and broad management experience Mr. Joyce brings to Amkor's Board.
-We believe this structure is effective for Amkor and an appropriate allocation of leadership responsibilities.
+James J. Kim, Amkor's founder, serves as the Executive Chairman of the Board of Directors.
+Amkor has a separate President and Chief Executive Officer who is also a member of the Board of Directors.
+As a result of this structure, Amkor continues to benefit from Mr. Kim's extensive experience in the semiconductor industry and management expertise based on his longstanding leadership role.
+Amkor also benefits from the expertise and broad management experience that our President and Chief Executive Officer, Mr. Kelley, brings to the Board.